 The Government’s fiscal situation deteriorated in 2017.
 The budget deficit grew from 2.9% of GDP in 2015 to 4% of GDP in 2016 and 4.5% in 2017 (Chart 3).
 The deterioration in the fiscal situation was due to stagnating domestic revenues (around 19.5% of GDP), whereas public expenditure increased more sharply (+0.6% of GDP) owing to security and social contingencies.

-Private investment is still relatively low and needs to be encouraged
+Private investment is still relatively low and needs to be encouraged in Ivory Coast

 The rate of private investment jumped between 2011 and 2017, rising from 5.7% to 12.0% of GDP between 2011 and 2012 before stabilizing at approximately 11% of GDP between 2013 and 2017.
 Yet this rate is still too low, as shown by Chart 4, especially when compared with the emerging countries, where it can top 25% of GDP, and even the stronger-performing Sub-Saharan African countries such as Ghana (19%) and Uganda (18%).
 Côte d’Ivoire has also failed so far to attract significant inflows of foreign direct investments, which account for just 1.5-2% of GDP, far from the rates observed in Ethiopia and Mozambique.
 The development of the private sector is decisive if Côte d’Ivoire is to maintain its rapid growth rate and redistribute the fruits of economic growth more equitably across the entire population.